AntonSukhov/Infrastructure/Infrastructure.Testing.XUnit/README.md

 Examples:

-a) Ensure an action does not throw any exception
+Ensure an action does not throw any exception

     AssertHelper.DoesNotThrow(() =>
     {
         var service = new CustomerService();
         service.Initialize();
+    },
-    }, "Initialization should not throw exceptions");
+    "Initialization should not throw exceptions");

-b) Ensure an action does not throw a specific type of exception
+Ensure an action does not throw a specific type of exception

     AssertHelper.DoesNotThrow<ArgumentNullException>(() =>
     {
         var service = new CustomerService();
         service.ProcessCustomer(new Customer { Id = 1 });
+    },
-    }, "Processing valid customer should not throw ArgumentNullException");
+    "Processing valid customer should not throw ArgumentNullException");

-c) Ensure an action throws one of two expected exception types
+Ensure an action throws one of two expected exception types

     AssertHelper.ThrowsOneOf<ArgumentException, InvalidOperationException>(() =>
     {
         var service = new CustomerService();
         service.ValidateInput(null);
+    },
-    }, "Invalid input should throw either ArgumentException or InvalidOperationException");
+    "Invalid input should throw either ArgumentException or InvalidOperationException");

 Main Types